adamburkegh/statesnap-miner/README.md

 Scripts for working with CGED-Q data are in the `cgedq` package.
 There are two steps.

 [conv.py](cgedq/conv.py) converts CSV or Stata extracts into CSV files in state snapshot log form.
 Multiple files are produced according to different slices of the data.
-A
+Check help for extra options.

+`python -m cgedq.conv <datafile>`

 [mine.py](cgedq/mine.py) takes snapshot CSV files, performs further filtering, runs the state snapshot miner on them, producing PNG output.
 Output can be varied to eg PNML or PDF by changing the script.

+`python -m cgedq.mine`

 As the full set of CGED-Q data is not in public release, it is not included in this project.
 Do note that an extract covering  1900-1911 is publicly available.